 During a breakdown of the economy and society, there are some skills that might trump having money.
 Can you prepare food?
 Do you have the ability to mend clothes (or even make them)?
 Do you know how to get more food when your food storage runs out?
 Can you build a fire?
 Do you know how to construct a crude shelter?
 Are you prepared to live in your home without electricity or heat?

-Even though I’m not what most would call a “gun enthusiast,” I know how to use one safely.
-I’ve been to the firing range and used a variety of handguns – although I have no illusions that I would be able to accurately use one against another person, no matter how great I am at shooting targets.
+Do you know how to provide food for yourself or your family?
 I passed hunter education, and I used to go hunting with my grandfather.
 I know how to dress game, and I can catch and prepare fish.
 These are skills that I don’t necessarily need right now, but if something were to happen, I’d rather have my survival skills than a pile of gold and silver coins.

 In the end, our entire system of value depends on perception.
 What is valuable depends on the circumstances, and what you think is truly likely to happen.